 General Manager, Permian

-Chris is responsible for the daily operations of Hillstone’s Permian Basin division, including pipeline, SWD, and treatment operations.
-He is also intimately involved in the design and development of new projects in the Permian.
-Chris has 5+ years of water treatment experience in the Marcellus and Utica.
-Prior to joining Hillstone, Chris was the Director of Residual Waste for Shalewater Solutions.
-With Shalewater, Chris managed over 60 employees and oversaw multiple treatment plant build-outs.
-During his time with Shalewater, he also dealt with numerous government agencies in regards to permitting and environmental compliance.
+Chris is responsible for the daily operations of Hillstone’s Permian Basin division including pipeline, SWD, and treatment operations.
+He is closely involved in the design and development of new projects in the Permian.
+Prior to joining Hillstone Chris was the Director of Residual Waste for Shalewater Solutions where he managed over 60 employees, oversaw multiple water infrastructure facility buildouts, and dealt with numerous government agencies regarding permitting and environmental compliance.